| Forever

 space until he had a direct view of me.
 The resulting interview with him

+was unpleasant.
 Anyway that much older mouth did it again but now much worse.
 It seems

 to be talking in this rather affected southern drawl that isn’t me at

+all, “Normal, as opposed to what exactly?
+Abnormal perhaps?”
 A silence fell over the whole shop: the take-away queue fell silent;

 those eating downstairs fell silent; and the many waitresses fell